-WHAT(4) = lower bound (or corresponding name) of the indices of the materials in which the restricted energy loss fluctuations are activated
+WHAT(4) = lower bound (or corresponding name) of the indices of the materials in which the restricted energy loss fluctuations are activated ("From material WHAT(4)...")

-WHAT(5) = upper bound (or corresponding name) of the indices of the materials in which the restricted energy loss fluctuations are activated

-("...to material WHAT(5)...")
-Default = WHAT(4)
+WHAT(5) = upper bound (or corresponding name) of the indices of the materials in which the restricted energy loss fluctuations are activated ("...to material WHAT(5)...")